thautwarm/Typed-BNF/README.md

 Type inference your BNF grammar that uses semantic actions, eliminating static errors and porting them into different parser generator architectures.

 The major part of this library is written in F\#.
-However, it is compiled into Python via Fable.Python and running under CPython/PyPy(>=3.8).
+However, it is compiled into a single-file JavaScript `tbnf.js` using Fable.

+P.S: Typed BNF used to be implemented with Fable.Python and runs under CPython/PyPy(>=3.8), and I'd like to try Fable.Python again when it gets more stable.

 ## Overview